 I can sincerely tell you that many of my favourite spots are not included – such as Trastevere, Villa Borghese, Villa Farnesina, or Botanical Gardens, but believe me: you can feel the grandeur and splendour of the Eternal City only after visiting these 10 core spots.

 Besides that, read about our stay at one of the most prestigious Rome hotels – Rome Cavalieri!
+And don’t forget to check my article on photoshooting in Rome too.

 1. St. Peter’s Basilica